huss-osman/linux-fundamentals/linux/fundamentals/users-and-groups.md

 ---

 ## Reflection
-Understanding users and groups helped clarify how permissions work and why access is restricted on shared systems.
+Understanding **users and groups** helped clarify how **permissions** work and why access is restricted on shared systems.
+It reinforced the importance of proper access control in maintaining security and stability within multi-user Linux environments.